brenttheisen/calliope/snackfs-usage.md

 * [Scala 2.9.x and Cassandra 2.0.x](http://bit.ly/1nbJiZ2)
 * [Scala 2.10.x and Cassandra 2.0.x](http://bit.ly/1f6BjGj)

-and extract it.
+and extract it on a node running Cassandra.
 That's all there is!
 For your convenience you may set the SNACKFS_HOME environment variable to point to the extracted directory.
 Checkout the [Commands](#snfscmd) below to get started.
-Read up on [Configuration](#snfsconfig) if you need to change some settings.
+Read up on [Configuration](#snfsconfig) if you need to change some settings like connecting to a remote Cassandra cluster.

 ## How do I add dependencies to my SBT/Maven Project?